rubygems/guides/command-reference.md

 *     -K, -&#8203;-private-key KEY          - Key for -&#8203;-sign or -&#8203;-build
 *     -s, -&#8203;-sign CERT                - Signs CERT with the key from -K and the certificate from -C
 *     -d, -&#8203;-days NUMBER_OF_DAYS      - Days before the certificate expires
+*     -R, -&#8203;-re-sign                  - Re-signs the certificate from -C with the key from -K

 ###   Common Options: